Saudi Cup

-The Saudi Cup (Arabic: كأس السعودية) is an international horse race held at King Abdulaziz Racetrack in Riyadh, Saudi Arabia.
+The Saudi Cup (Arabic: كأس السعودية) is an international horse race held annually at the end of February at King Abdulaziz Racetrack in Riyadh, Saudi Arabia.
 It is the richest horse race ever held, with a $20 million purse.
+It is the main highlight race of the Saudi Cup Night, is a series of eight thoroughbred horse races and one Purebred Arabian race.

 Race details

 The race is notable for its 20 million dollar purse, which makes it the most lucrative event in horse racing.

 The race is held four weeks after the $3 million Pegasus World Cup at Gulfstream Park, Florida, and four weeks before the $12 million Dubai World Cup at Meydan Racecourse, Dubai, making it possible for horses in those races to compete.

 In 2021, the Pegasus World Cup in the United States and the Champions Cup in Japan were "Win and You're In" qualifiers for the Saudi Cup.

 The International Federation of Horseracing Authorities' Grading and Race Planning Advisory Committee assigned Group 1 status to the Saudi Cup before its third running, scheduled for February 2022.

+The festival is accompanied by cultural events in partnership with the Ministry of Culture, Saudi heritage fashion expert Dr. Laila Albassam, and illustrator Norah Sahman – who co-developed the Saudi Cup Dress Code.
+Attendees dress in styles inspired by the heritage costumes worn across the Kingdom.
+The event also offers traditional foods, live musical concerts, art shows, and performances from various parts of Saudi Arabia.

 History

+2020

 The first edition of the race was held on February 29, 2020.
 It was won by an American horse, Maximum Security, ridden by Luis Saez.
 The Jockey Club of Saudi Arabia announced two months later that it would withhold Maximum Security's purse money pending an investigation, following the indictment of trainer Jason Servis in the United States.
-As of October 2021, there has been no resolution on the purse matter.
+Nearly four years after the inaugural race, in January 2024 the Jockey Club formally recommended Maximum Security's disqualification.
+The Jockey Club claimed that Servis, who was convicted in December 2022 by pleading guilty to two charges related to drug misbranding and adulteration, committed "substantial breaches of the rules."
+The matter was referred to the Stewards' Committee, which will conduct a hearing into the matter at a later date.